CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.48xlarge.md

 `vi run_cctm_Bench_2018_12NE3.c6a48xlarge.csh`

-change

-`   setenv compiler intel`

-to
+Verify that the gcc compiler is specified:

 `   setenv compiler gcc`

-Comment out the CONC_SPCS setting that limits them to only 12 species
+Verify that the CONC_SPCS setting that limits them to only 12 species is commented out:

 ```
    # setenv CONC_SPCS "O3 NO ANO3I ANO3J NO2 FORM ISOP NH3 ANH4I ANH4J ASO4I ASO4J"